Perfect Homemade Pie Crust

 ADD THE LIQUID

 Now, at this point, you can either continue using the food processor, OR, if you're aiming to make the best pie crust in the world, empty the contents of your food processor into a CHILLED bowl.
-Add the sour cream and [ice cold] water, 1 tablespoon at a time, mixing until the mixture just begins to come together.
-If you're not trying to impress everyone with your mind-blowing pie crust, you can do this in the food processor.
-It'll still be quite tasty.
+Add the [ice cold] water and vodka, starting with just 8 tablespoons.
+Mix and continue adding your liquid, if necessary, 1 tablespoon at a time until your dough holds together.
+You can also do this using a food processor, it'll still be quite tasty.
 But if perfection is your goal, do this part by hand.
 You don't want it to be overly-wet so mix until you can pick up a bit in your hand, squeeze it, and the dough stays together but isn't sticky.
 If you add too much water, just add some more flour.
 But, you won't do that because you're adding your liquid 1 tablespoon at a time ;).

 When ready to bake, follow the instructions for cooking your pie.
 Keep an eye on your crust.
 If the crust begins to brown too early, simply cover it with a pie shield (or a DIY pie shield made from aluminum foil).
 If you want a shiny, golden crust, brush lightly with egg whites before baking.